lucienjll/data-science-2025/challenges/c02-michelson-assignment.md

 ![](c02-michelson-assignment_files/figure-gfm/q4-cf-real-simulated-1.png)<!-- -->

+**Observations**:

-**Observations**: Similarities - The general trend is replicated similarly in the simulated model, where the mean of greater measurements were measured on similar dates.
-Overall, both simulated and real control graphs were shown to be within the bounds set by Michelson’s error estimate.
+Similarities - The general trend is replicated similarly in the simulated model, where the mean of greater measurements was measured on similar dates.
+In both simulation and real control graphs, there are sections in the mean trend line that exceed Michelson’s error estimate, with the real control graph having the mean trend line exceed the limits during the period of early June whereas the simulated mean trendline exceeding Mechelson’s error estimate around late June.

 Differences - I noticed that in the real data, there were more outliers that went outside of the error estimates, which leads me to wonder why the error estimate wasn’t bigger to account for the outliers.
 The simulated model had means that were mostly contained within the error measurements.

 ### **q5** You have access to a few other variables.
 Construct a **at least three** visualizations of `VelocityVacuum` against these other factors.
 Are there other patterns in the data that might help explain the difference between Michelson’s estimate and `LIGHTSPEED_VACUUM`?